loupe-php/matcher/docs/decomposition.md

 Thanks for your interest in contributing to the decomposition process!
-This project is intentionally pragmatic: we focus on **fast, deterministic, lexeme-based decompounding** with a small emory footprint.
+This project is intentionally pragmatic: we focus on **fast, deterministic, lexeme-based decompounding** with a small memory footprint.
 Contributions that improve correctness, coverage, or maintainability are very welcome.

 This document explains **where things live**, **how dictionaries are built**, and **how to contribute improvements or new languages**.